fengluo/fibos-todomvc/README.md

-# fibos-todomvc
+# FIBOS TodoMVC
-Todo apps for FIBOS blockchain by React and fibos.js
+Todo DApp for FIBOS blockchain by React and fibos.js

 ## Installation